iconify/documentation/documents/pages/implementations/svg-framework/functions.md

 SVG framework automatically scans DOM whenever something changes.
 However, there are some limitations:

-- Observer can observe only child nodes of `[prop]document.body`.
+- Observer can observe only child elements of `[prop]document.body`.
 - SVG framework scans DOM after every change (though scans are throttled to avoid scanning too often).

-In some instances you might want to temporarily disable observer or scan a node that is not part of DOM, such as Shadow DOM.
+In some instances you might want to temporarily disable observer or scan an element that is not part of DOM, such as Shadow DOM.
 There are functions that you can use:

 - `[func]scan(root?)`.
-Scans DOM or custom node for placeholder elements.
+Scans DOM or custom element for placeholder elements.
 - `[func]observe(root)`.
-Observes custom root node.
+Observes custom root element.
 - `[func]stopObserving(root)`.
-Stops observing custom root node.
+Stops observing custom root element.
 You can call it with `[prop]document.body` as parameter to stop observing `[prop]document.body`.
 - `[func]pauseObserver(root?)`.
 Pauses observer.
 - `[func]resumeObserver(root?)`.
 Resumes observer.